 ABSTRACT:

 Neonatal brachial plexus palsy (NBPP) is a stretch injury that occurs during the birthing process in nerve complexes located in the neck and shoulder regions, collectively referred to as the brachial plexus (BP).
 Despite recent advances in obstetrical care, the problem of NBPP continues to be a global health burden with an incidence of 1.5 cases per 1,000 live births.
 More severe types of this injury can cause permanent paralysis of the arm from the shoulder down.
-Prevention and treatment of NBPP warrants an understanding of the biomechanical and physiological responses of newborn BP nerves when subjected to stretch.
-Current knowledge of the newborn BP is extrapolated from adult animal or cadaveric BP tissue instead of in vivo neonatal BP tissue.
-This study describes an in vivo mechanical testing device and procedure to conduct in vivo biomechanical testing in neonatal piglets.
-The device consists of a clamp, actuator, load cell, and camera system that apply and monitor in vivo strains and loads until failure.
-The camera system also allows monitoring of the failure location during rupture.
-Overall, the presented method allows for a detailed biomechanical characterization of neonatal BP when subjected to stretch.
+Prevention and treatment of NBPP warrants an understanding of the biomechanical and physiological responses of newborn BP when subjected to stretch.
+Current knowledge of these responses in the newborn BP is extrapolated from adult animal or cadaveric BP tissue instead of the neonatal BP tissue itself.
+This study describes a mechanical testing device and procedures to conduct in vivo biomechanical testing in a neonatal piglet.
+The device consists of a clamp, actuator, load cell, and camera system that applies and monitors in vivo strains and loads on the neonatal BP until failure occurs.
+The camera system also allows monitoring of the failure locations during rupture.
+Overall, the presented method allows for a detailed biomechanical characterization of the neonatal BP when subjected to stretch.

 INTRODUCTION: